Our fresh Aussie Banana migration

 We get bananas from growers in every state, with farms in the same regions that supply other supermarkets.

 Bananas are all good, all year.
-Our fresh Aussie bananas migrate to ALDI from local Aussie growers all year round.
+Our fresh Aussie bananas migrate to ALDI from local Aussie growers all year round to ensure you can enjoy sweet bananas any day of the year.

 There are more than 500 different types of bananas in the world!
 In Australia, Cavendish are the most popular.
 It’s known for its smooth, creamy texture and thin peel.